FranckFreiburger/vue3-sfc-loader/docs/examples.md

 ```

-## more complete API usage example
+## A more complete API usage example

 ```html
 <!DOCTYPE html>